 Do you enjoy the outdoors and learning about nature?
 In this camp, you will investigate different fields of study in the world of environmental sciences.
-You’ll work side by side with professionals in a variety of environmental fields, including horticulture, conservation, herpetology (the study of amphibians and reptiles), botany, and more.
-Through hands-on experiential learning and interacting with experts, you will gain invaluable insights into careers in these fields.
-You will get wet and dirty while spending each day exploring the State Botanical Garden grounds and learning about the diverse ecosystems found in this part of the Georgia Piedmont and in your own backyard.
+You’ll meet and learn with professionals in a variety of environmental fields including horticulture, conservation, botany, and more.
+Through hands-on experiential learning and interacting with experts, you will gain valuable insights into careers in these fields.
+Each day we will explore the State Botanical Garden grounds and learn about the diverse ecosystems found in this part of the Georgia Piedmont and in your own backyard.
 Most importantly, it will be fun!

 |Course Date Info:|